ClutchKick2207/FreeCodeCamp/README.md

 # FreeCodeCamp Course Notes

+## Please note that I am not currently working through these courses, and am instead going through the fast.ai course, which you can view my notes for at: [https://github.com/ClutchKick2207/Fast.ai-Course](https://github.com/ClutchKick2207/Fast.ai-Course)

 I'll be using this repository to hosue all of the notes that I take during my time taking the official FreeCodeCamp courses, and aim to get the classic 'Full Stack Developer' certification as a form of gaining experience in multiple languages, and seeing what suits me best.

 ## Progress: